Dynamics of Charge-Resolved Entanglement after a Local Quench: Numerical Results

-In this method, the only RNs that are numerically accessible are $\mathcal{N}_{A_1,A_2}^{(1)}, \mathcal{N}_{A_1,A_2}^{(2)}$, and $\mathcal{N}_{A_1,A_2}^{(3)}$, since the matrices in the denominator in Eq. (\ref{eq:negsNum}) are almost singular, and only for $n \le 3$ one can explicitly cancel the small denominator against a corresponding factor in the numerator.
-For nonzero values of $\Delta$ we used the tDMRG algorithm and extracted the spectrum of $\rho_A^{T_2}$ following the method described in Ref.~\onlinecite{RAC}.
-In this method all negativities are accessible, and we can use the block structure of the tensor-networks representation for extracting the charge imbalance resolved negativities.
-However, the dependence of the runtime on the bond dimension is stronger for the extraction of the negativity as compared to the entropy --- for bond dimension $D$ the extraction of the entropy requires $O(D^3)$ actions, while the extraction of the negativity requires $O(D^6)$ actions.
-Thus, we reduced the bond dimension to 256, leading to a truncation error of $\sim10^{-5}$.
+In this method all negativities are accessible, and we can use the block structure just explained for extracting the charge imbalance resolved negativities.
+However, since the dependence of the runtime on the bond dimension is stronger for the extraction of the negativity as compared to the entropy, we reduced the bond dimension to 256, leading to a truncation error of $\sim10^{-5}$.

 By definition, $\mathcal{N}_{A_1,A_2}^{(1)}(Q)$ is simply the probability distribution of $Q$.
 However, it is worthwhile to fit it to the CFT prediction.
 The reason is that for $n = 1$ we do not apply any twist fields.
 In this case, our vertex operator 6-point function is just an ordinary free-boson 6-point function, for which the nonuniversal function $\mathcal{F}$ should be equal to unity~\cite{BYB}.
 Fig. \ref{fig:negR1} presents the fit to Eq. (\ref{eq:tRNFluxWpm}) for the XX model for a very large system using the transformation (\ref{eq:transCC}), and for the interacting case (using tDMRG) for a finite system using the transformation (\ref{eq:transSD}).
 The fits are seen to work well in the current $n = 1$ case.